gvwilson/sensibleadventures/bookster/bookster.md

 The bookster sighed.  "*La*, having been driven from their homes once already, the Hett felt disinclined to obey.
 They put up barricades, and fought with all the fury of people who have no more to lose.
-Which was perhaps the Sharp's goal all along.
+Which was perhaps Yegor's goal all along.
 The Sarkoszys were no longer as secure upon their throne as they had been.
 He would not have been the first king to find himself in need of an enemy.
 The Hett were already unpopular–they were better smiths than the Uwsians,